sheikhshafaenali2025-debug/Freeform-Digital-Board/README.md

 This is a small local project — grab the code, make improvements, and open a PR or file issues describing desired changes.
 Keep changes minimal and consistent with the existing style.

-## License

-MIT-style or include your preferred license here.